-There are a million things that could be done to prepare for an interview, but most of the interview preparation articles I read focus on what I would call “Interview 101” and fail to address the critical step of setting yourself apart.
+There are a million things that could be done to prepare for an interview, but most of the interview preparation articles I read focus on what I would call “Interview 101.”
+These articles fail to address the critical step of setting yourself apart.
 If you need an article like that—because you are still not aware you need to be 10 minutes early in a dark suit and have several copies of your resume—then try this one or even this one about phone interviews.
 This article is about knocking that competition out by preparing better.

 2. Prepare 6-8 examples of past performance in the Problem, Action, Result format.